dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 representations, since they are equivalent it follows that any code consuming `VBuffer`s must work equally well with *both*.
-That is, there must never be a condition where data is read and assumed to be either sparse, or dense, since implementors of `IDataView` and related interfaces are perfectly free to produce either.
+That is, there must never be a condition where data is read and assumed to be either sparse, or dense, since implementers of `IDataView` and related interfaces are perfectly free to produce either.

 The only "exception" to this rule is a necessary acknowledgment of the reality